igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 ## Multitaskers worse at multitasking

 Effectively, multitaskers train themselves to superficially consume multiple sources of input from memory of the external world.
-Their ability to filter relevance to their current goal declines, because multitaskers are distracted by highly irrelevant information.
-Multitaskers actually become bad at multitasking, by multitasking. [^2]
+Their ability to filter relevance to their current goal declines and are distracted by irrelevant information.
+Multitaskers actually become bad at multitasking, by multitasking.
+[^2]

 Multitasking students report to have more problems in their academic work.
 Students who browse Facebook and instant messaging while doing homework, on